<aside> 👋

-I’m a software creator, volunteer firefighter, and a producer/DJ.
-I co-founded Oki Doki with my partner Marie Poulin, and over the last five years we’ve been co-creating the Notion Mastery program together.
+I’m a systems guy, software creator, volunteer firefighter, and a producer/DJ.
+I co-founded Oki Doki with my partner Marie Poulin, and over the last half a decade+ we’ve been co-creating the Notion Mastery program together (among other things).

 </aside>